 Where we come in:

-Given our unique position and powerful set of relationships, BALLE has the tools to bridge this divide.
-We see a tremendous opportunity to double down on our identity as a bridge builder in this space.
+Given our unique position and powerful set of relationships, we have the tools to bridge this divide.
+We see a tremendous opportunity to double down on our identity as a bridge-builder in this space.

 In order to combat the complex problems rooted in our current economic system, we must build our capacity to do this collaboration work at scale.
 Our futures are inextricably tied — the only way forward is to work together towards our shared goals.